 Signs and symptoms

-Pain in the upper groin area over the anterior portion of the hip.
+Pain in the groin region over the anterior part.
 Inflammation and tenderness over the hip flexor.

-Hip flexor strains left untreated can become chronic and lead to inflexible muscles that could lead to other injuries.
-The muscle could also continue to tear, eventually leading to a complete rupture from the attachment.
+Hip flexor strains left untreated can become chronic and result in inflexible muscles that could lead to injuries.
+The muscle could continue to rip resulting in a rupture in the attachment.

-Cessation of the activity.
-Ice the area immediately.
-X-ray for possible fracture or bone chips.
+Cessation of this activity.
+Ice the region.
+X-ray for bone chips or fracture.

 Rehabilitation and prevention

-Use of proper protective equipment during activities and strengthening the supporting muscles around the hip for added padding and protection.
-Unfortunately there is not a lot that can be done to prevent falling or contact with the hip area.
+Usage of suitable gear and strengthening the muscles.
+Unfortunately isn’t a lot which can be done to avoid contact or falling with the hip area.

-Rehabilitation includes rest until the pain subsides, then gradual reintroduction on the activity.
-Any activities causing pain should be discontinued until the area is pain free.
+Rehabilitation includes rest until the pain subsides, then reintroduction on the action.
+Any activities ought to be stopped before the area is free.

-Hip pointers seldom cause long-term disability and most athletes can return to full function after treatment and a rehabilitation period.
-Surgery is seldom required except in severe fracture cases.
+Handicap is infrequently caused by hip pointers and athletes can return after a rehabilitation period and therapy.
+Surgery is required except in fracture cases.